 My editing work covers fiction and non-fiction.

-In terms of creative writing, I specialise in novels (particularly literary fiction, historical fiction and crime).
+In fiction, I specialise in children’s books, historical fiction and crime, though I’m happy to discuss whether I think I’d be a good fit for work across a wide range of genres: I have experience with everything from techno-thrillers to women’s fiction.
 As my PhD was about how history is transformed in fiction versus non-fiction, I also do a lot of work with books that fall somewhere between life-writing, family history, autobiography and biography.

-In terms of non-fiction, I specialise in human rights-related projects.
+In terms of non-fiction, I specialise in human rights-related projects, particularly in the area of male violence against women and girls.
 Since I regularly work with NGOs and charities as well as in academia, I do a lot of work ‘bridging gaps’ for practitioners who want to publish in academic journals and academics who want to write news-stories, information leaflets and funding applications.
 As former Executive Editor of an international human rights journal, I also thrive on the challenge of working on projects with multiple authors, including non-native English speakers.

 In 2010, I edited the implementation manual for the Optional Protocol to the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (revised edition) for the APT.
 The manual can be downloaded here.